 Pledge $500 or more, and we'll send you a beautiful B.Yellowtail Kaftan dress featuring Matika Wilbur Photography from the 2013 Canoe Journey.
 This elegant, hand-beaded dress showcases Quinalt women dancing on the shores of the Olympic Coast in Washington State, welcoming canoes from several tribal nations.
 You'll also be welcomed to the "Invitation Only" artists' reception at The Tacoma Art Museum May 16, 2014, and you'll receive special sponsor thanks.Estimated delivery:Ships anywhere in the world

 18 backers Limited (2 left of 20)

 We are offering original, first edition, Project 562 silver gelatin Photographs.
 Contributor will select photograph of their choice via Tacoma Art Museum Show opening May 17, 2014.
 This is a "Kickstarter only" offer (retail price is $2,000).
-You'll receive special thanks in the Project 562 book.Estimated delivery:Add $20 USD to ship outside the US
+You'll receive special thanks in the Project 562 book.Estimated delivery:Ships anywhere in the world

 4 backers Limited (6 left of 10)